Centering Equity and Mentorship: Dr. GG’s Journey Through HIV Research and Doctoral Succes

 Dr. GG: Mentorship is essential to be successful in a PhD program.
 Especially for students who hold and navigate life with oppressed identities, the core beliefs of feeling like we don’t belong and aren’t worthy can be so deeply rooted.
 In an academic system that is often critical, in toxic ways at times, those beliefs are consistently brought to the fore.
 Mentorship acts as a mirror, reflecting back to you that you are worthy, you’re good enough, and that you have what it takes to succeed.
 Mentors also act as role models to offer reassurance, advice, support, and open sharing about their struggles.
 Their insights about what worked for them, what doubts they had or still carry with them, and their stories about navigating oppressive academic systems remind students that they’re not alone in pushing back on injustice and ultimately help them to persevere.

-Finally, could you share one quote that captures your experience or philosophy on this journey?
+Finally, could each of you share one quote that captures your experience or philosophy on this journey?

 Dr. GG: Avoidance has been one of my greatest struggles because I worry that what I do will never be good enough.
 Ginger said to me many times over the past couple of years: “just keep going”.
 And I can honestly say that it’s always been enough when I just kept going.